Monster0506/dotfiles/README.md

 what they are intended for.
 These files are mainly intended for setting up a new installation.

-To use, run `./bootstrap.sh` in the directory in which you cloned or downloaded this repository.
+To use, run `./bootstrap` in the directory in which you cloned or downloaded this repository.

+Alternately, if `make` is installed on your system, you can run `make` or `make install` to install dotfiles.

 On average, this takes around 10 minutes to completely install on a fresh Debian machine.

+If you want to sync your files back to the dotfiles repository, you can run `./sync` or `make sync` to copy the files in `~/.cfg` back.

 ## Follow-up Steps

-Make sure to source ~/.bashrc `. ~/.bashrc`
+Make sure to `source ~/.bashrc`.
+The file `finalSteps` is just for me, and contains some personal configuration.

 ## Contents